Green smoothies - how to reduce food cravings - My Health Zest

 Green smoothies – how to reduce food cravings

-I believe green smoothies are a particularly effective solution for how to reduce food cravings.
+In my experience green smoothies are a particularly effective solution for how to reduce food cravings.
 And how to reduce cravings generally.
 That is why I like to make a jug of green smoothie for new clients every time I cook for them.

 I have observed that drinking spinach or leafy greens helps to reduce cravings for unhealthy food (over time).
 It is also true that the more you eat vegetables the more you crave vegetables.